 Compression is a key feature in competitive jammers, and for good reason.
 The snug fit helps support your muscles, reducing vibrations and potentially delaying fatigue.
 This allows you to maintain a more streamlined body position in the water.
 While high-performance jammers are designed to reduce drag and provide muscle compression, they are tools that complement your training, not replace it.
 Think of compression as an assistant that helps your muscles work more efficiently.
 Training suits offer light compression for daily wear, while elite racing suits provide zoned, high-level compression targeted at specific muscle groups to give you an edge when it counts.

-Sizing Tips for Different Body Types
+Sizing Advice for Every Body Type

 As a general rule, your jammer size is the same as your pant waist size.
 If you find you’re between sizes, it’s almost always better to pick the smaller size.
 Swimwear stretches a bit when wet, and a loose jammer will create drag and slow you down.
 For swimmers with larger thighs or glutes, look for suits with four-way stretch fabric for a more accommodating fit.
 A proper competitive fit should feel very snug, even a little tight, when you first put it on dry.
 It might take you a few minutes to wiggle into a new pair, and that’s completely normal, especially for tech suits.
 Check out the latest men's new arrivals to find a style that works for you.